 How much vitamin do you need daily?

-So it is important that we get our daily dose of vitamin C through the food we eat.
-If we don’t get enough through consuming foods then we have to rely on supplements to fill the gaps.
+So we must get our daily dose of vitamin C through the food we eat.
+If we don’t get enough through consuming foods, then we have to rely on supplements to fill the gaps.

 The recommended dose for vitamin C to prevent deficiency is 95mg/day for adult men and 75mg/day in adult women.
 Smokers should increase their vitamin C intake to 125mg/day for men and 110mg/day for women.